 In everyday interactions with Moroccan women, migrant women are often racialized, oversexualized, and demonized (as practitioners of black magic), but this does not preclude them from being exploited as a cheap source of labor.
 Those very Moroccan women who “fear” migrant women are the very same who solicit their services in beauty salons and as maids or nannies in their homes.
 Moroccan women also exploit migrant women as tenants: they rent them rooms, houses, or premises but refuse to provide lease agreements that would make the acquisition of a residence permit easier.

-African migrant women offer aesthetician services to Moroccan women who have limited incomes.
+African migrant women offer aesthetician services (beauty and skin care) to Moroccan women who have limited incomes.
 Their prices are comparatively lower than those offered by Moroccan aestheticians, who usually cater to middle class customers.
 By expanding access to such services, migrant women contribute to the democratization of beauty treatments, such as pedicures, manicures, and hairstyling, no longer a luxury available only to the few.
 To perform these jobs, some of these women have taken advantage of the skills and the trades they practiced in their countries of origin, and others have undergone training in aesthetics and hairdressing in Moroccan women’s associations.

 The growing demand for wigs and hairpieces indicates an increasingly pressing demand among Moroccan women who suffer from hair loss due to the widespread use of hair dye.
 Migrant aestheticians also offer products and other services, including fake eyelashes and the tracing of eyebrows that are increasingly popular among Moroccan women who want to look like the music stars and celebrities of the Middle East.